tedk13/pui-website/content/docs/components/buttons.md

 You can make colored buttons using colors from the `brand-colors` and `grayscale` maps.
 So `button button--navy` will set the navy background color to the button.

-The hover on the buttons will either darken, or lighten, based on the `lightness` of the background color applied to the button.
-Checkout the example below and you'll see that the darker buttons, like Navy and Black, will lighten on hover.
-Whereas buttons like Skyblue, Light Blue, and Beige, will darken on hover.
+The hover on the buttons will either darken or lighten, based on the `lightness` of the background color applied to the button.
+Check out the example below, and you'll see that the darker buttons, like Navy and Black, will lighten on hover.
+Whereas buttons like Skyblue, Light Blue, and Beige will darken on hover.

 To ensure the proper color contrast is set on the buttons for accessibility, we check the lightness of the background color.
-Based on the value that is returned, the text will either be white, or one of the other grayscale colors.
+Based on the value that is returned, the text will either be white or one of the other grayscale colors.

 <i class="pi-warning text-orange"></i> **NOTE:** You can still add a text color utility class like `text-salmon` to any button you'd like and it will still work.